jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 Here’s the design with a `LauncherSystemTestDouble`, which creates `LauncherTestDouble` and `ProjectileTestDouble`.
 I have remove the `fire()` code from `Warrior` for space considerations.
 Its presence is implied.

 The dashed red line represents architecture boundaries especially to highlight the flow of dependency and knowledge, which always crosses these boundaries in one direction.
 Dependency and knowledge flow upward toward abstraction, as represented by all arrows crossing the horizontal line pointing upward.
-Dependency and knowledge flow to the right from configuration to concrete as represented by all arrows crossing the vertical line point towrad the right.
+Dependency and knowledge flow to the right from configuration to concrete as represented by all arrows crossing the vertical line point toward the right.

 This is the entire Abstract Factory design. __Abstract Factory is a specific application of the Strategy design pattern where the behavior is acquiring object instances.__